How To Make Your House Look Expensive While Spending Less

 You can give your living room a custom look using some textile products.
 It can be done with small pieces of cushions, pillows, covers and upholstered stools, none of these things are expensive.
 You can also put a Turkish style rug on the floor that is another simple but elegant piece to put in your living room.
 To put some unique element in your room, you can use some rare fabrics that will inject your room and personalize your space.

 I love using throws and pillows in my home.
 They are a great way to add pops of color too and they don’t break the budget either.
+Adding throws and pillows is a great way to make your house feel like home too!

 Include a Piece of History